cogdog/pechaflickr/README.md

 ![](images/pecha-flickr.jpg "pechaflickr")

 ## What the heck is pechaflickr?

-Install your own version of the fun family game that mashes up pecha kucha, powerpoint karoke, with random  photos from flickr-- seen at http://pechaflickr.net/

 Huh?
 Give pechaflickr a tag to find flickr photos, how many you want, how long you want each slide on the screen, and see what kind of improv you and your friends can do.